DaudJG/simplemath-calc/README.md

 - nth_root(root: int, num1: Optional[float] = None, num2: Optional[float] = None) -> float: Takes the nth root of a number (stores in memory) or takes the nth root of two numbers.

 - reset() -> float: Resets memory to 0.

-Project Notes
-This package was developed as an exercise in understanding the process of creating and publishing Python packages on the Python Package Index (PyPI).